 You skip food for days, lie crying on the floor, clutching a photo you two had taken on Lekki Beach, on the wet shore, the blue water rising and splashing white behind you, wondering whether telling him about yourself might have saved him.
 Then one night, you sit on your table and write “I Know,” which will spin on radio too much and spin you into depression.

-IT IS A YEAR AFTER Chuka is gone and you have a new manager, Nnamdi, recommended by Bolu.
+IT IS A YEAR after Chuka is gone and you have a new manager, Nnamdi, recommended by Bolu.
 An Aba boy like you, grown on the streets, tough as titanium under those suits and ties, very business-like.
 So business-like even in your first meeting that you had to tell him something you never wanted to tell any human being.
 “I want a friend I can talk to sometimes, not just a business partner,” you say, holding his gaze until he darts his eyes to the floor and says with a quick nod, “Okay.”

 In addition to a new manager, you also have a new emptiness.
 A yawning pit, holes snaking through you, pent-up coarseness that craves an outlet.
 Daily, the hole sucks you in more.
 You wank more than you usually do.
 Then one evening in your Port-Harcourt hotel, just before a show, you meet him.

-HE IS STRANGE, PREYE, NOT like anybody you’ve met before.
+HE IS STRANGE, PREYE, not like anybody you’ve met before.
 Tall, dark, broad shoulders, tapering fingers, plump toes: a cliché of attractiveness working as a mechanic.
 After your driver brings him to your hotel room and stands there as he tells you about servicing your Benz, you ask him to leave his number, and after they leave, you call him and ask him to come back, and as he sits there on the cushion, your gaze rests on his oil-flecked hands clasping the glass of red wine.
 The first feeling flushing up your chest is that you want to take him to the beach in Lekki.
 “Are you, like, into guys?” you blurt out.

+You are staring at him.
 He remains standing, eyes lacking conviction.

+You get up.
 “How am I manipulating you?”

 “You’re the one with the money na, na you be the Oga.”